Input device: Keyboard

-A keyboard is a human interface device which is represented as a layout of buttons.
+A keyboard is a human interface device which is represented as a matrix of buttons.
 Each button, or key, can be used to either input an alphanumeric character to a computer, or to call upon a particular function of the computer.
 It acts as the main text entry interface for most users.

 Types

 Keyboards are available in many form factors, depending on the use case.
 Standard keyboards can be categorized by its size and number of keys, and the type of switch it employs.
 Other keyboards cater to specific use cases, such as a numeric keypad or a keyer.

 Desktop keyboards are typically large, often have full key travel distance, and features such as multimedia keys and a numeric keypad.
 Keyboards on laptops and tablets typically compromise on comfort to achieve a thin figure.

 There are various switch technologies used in modern keyboards, such as mechanical switches (which use springs), scissor switches (usually found on a laptop keyboard), or a membrane.

 Other keyboards do not have physical keys, such as a virtual keyboard, or a projection keyboard.